Maria Montessori: Netherlands (1917–1936)

 In 1917, Montessori lectured in Amsterdam, and the Netherlands Montessori Society was founded.
 She returned in 1920 to give a series of lectures at the University of Amsterdam.
 Montessori programs flourished in the Netherlands, and by the mid-1930s there were more than 200 Montessori schools in the country.
 In 1935 the headquarters of the Association Montessori Internationale, or AMI, moved permanently to Amsterdam.

 United Kingdom (1919–1936)

 Montessori education was met with enthusiasm and controversy in England between 1912 and 1914.
 In 1919, Montessori came to England for the first time and gave an international training course which was received with high interest.
 Montessori education continued to spread in the UK, although the movement experienced some of the struggles over authenticity and fragmentation that took place in the US.
-Montessori continued to give training courses in England every other year until the beginning of WWII.
+Montessori continued to give training courses in England every other year until the beginning of World War II.